-The Gambia Government's fisheries body is made up of the Fisheries
+Gambia Government's fisheries body is made up of the

-Department under the auspices of the Department of State
+Fisheries Department under the auspices of the Department

-for Fisheries, Natural Resources and the Environment.
+of State for Fisheries, Natural Resources and the Environment.

+The Department of State is responsible for overall policy

+planning and guidance for the fisheries sector.
 The

-Department of State is responsible for overall policy planning

-and guidance for the fisheries sector.
-The Fisheries Department,

-As The Fisheries Department is mandated to plan, manage and
+Department is mandated to plan, manage and develop

 and national and international institutions and organisations.

-and for monitoring, control and surveillance of all fisheries
+the resources and for monitoring, control and surveillance

 Other institutions and stakeholders involved in Fisheries